 In addition to visiting the dining hall, students can use the Flex Dollars portion of their meal plan to make purchases at Nechako’s convenience store, as well as the other dining locations on campus!

 All About Nechako

 The Nechako building will be located north of the University Centre Building and Plaza, at the south end of the Commons Field.
 The building will be LEED Gold certified, and the new facility will include:

 The dining hall facility is an essential requirement for any additional growth in student housing on the Okanagan campus and will help serve the needs of the overall campus community, including a growing summer use of campus opportunities.

-The hours haven’t been finalized yet, but it will be open 7 days a week, early morning to late evening.
+- The hours haven’t been finalized yet, but it will be open 7 days a week, from early morning to late evening.

 There are several reasons for the change.

-- While not a direct reason to change to AYCTE, an additional benefit is sustainability.
+- Sustainability.
+While not a direct reason to change to All Access (all you care to eat), an additional benefit is sustainability.
 Having meals only available in the dining hall eliminates takeout packaging, plastic bottles, disposable coffee cups, and the smaller portion size (since you can go back for more food) ensures that less food is discarded.